-- These exemptions are introduced to assist transformation into the industry. - Section 23 provides that a property practitioner whose turnover is below R2.5 million may not require an audit, but must cause his, her or its accounting records to be subjected to an independent review by a registered accountant, subject to the provisions of section 54(1)-(7) applied with the necessary changes. - The Minister may by notice in the Government Gazette, determine circumstances where a property practitioner may be exempted from keeping trust accounts, and determine a different dispensation for the review of the accounting records for those property practitioners.
+These exemptions are introduced to assist transformation within the industry.

+- Section 23 provides that a property practitioner, whose turnover is below R2.5 million, may not require an audit, but must cause his, her or its accounting records to be subjected to an independent review by a registered accountant, subject to the provisions of section 54(1)-(7) applied with the necessary changes.
+All property practitioners whose turnover is above R2.5 million must cause their accounting records to be audited within 6 months of their financial year end. - The Minister may by notice in the Government Gazette, determine circumstances where a property practitioner may be exempted from keeping trust accounts, and determine a different dispensation for the review of the accounting records for those property practitioners.
+The final Regulations, which were published on 14 January 2022, state that a property practitioner is exempted from keeping a trust account if he has never received any trust monies, or no longer receives the same, and he submits an affidavit to this effect to the Board of Authority. - A managing agent shall not be required to operate a trust account in respect of a body corporate where the funds of that body corporate are held in a bank account opened in the name of the body corporate in terms of Section 21(4)(a) of the Sectional Title's Schemes Management Act (8 of 2011).